 The way their capsule boxes are ordered by colour and flavour only adds up to the high-end experience.
 You can also try their coffee right there, in the shop, which is something that competitors are not able to offer in a conventional store.
 Unless they do a specific try out campaign within the store.

-And I think that was all for today!
+That was all for today!
 Thank you for taking the time to read my article on differentiation strategy examples, and I hope I will see you in the next one!
 If you want to look at more examples, I suggest that you visit my articles: